 In this respect, providing workers with digital skills is critical to contribute to the resilience of the labour force.
-The pervasive diffusion of digital technologies across all sectors of the economy increasingly affects the task composition of occupations and, consequently, the demand for different skills.
+The pervasive diffusion of digital technologies across all sectors of the economy increasingly affects the task composition of occupations and. consequently, the demand for different skills .
 At the same time, this leads to skill obsolescence and scarcity.
 According to the most recent data from Cedefop and Eurostat, a robust correlation was found in 2023 between the degree of 'digitalness' of occupations and the rate of open (i.e., not yet filled) vacancies in the EU, suggesting large digital-skill gaps in the EU labour market.

-The EU recently approved the European Skills Agenda to foster developing digital and sustainable skills with the aim of facilitating the twin (green and digital) transition and ensuring social fairness.
-This policy sets quantitative targets and identifies key priorities to develop digital skills through actions to improve educational, training and lifelong learning systems in the EU.
+FuluResi

-The FICTIONS Lab is a great example of an approach that involves leading users through experimental training to envisage probable and disruptive scenarios involving skill gaps and to develop speculative designs for depicting future technological solutions to address skill gaps and improve workplace well-being.
+The European Skills Agenda aims to develop digital and sustainable skills, facilitating the twin (green and digital) transition and ensuring social fairness.
+The FICTIONS Lab exemplifies an approach that uses experimental training to address skill gaps and improve workplace well-being.